sajjadGG/book-python/dragon/adr-position-change.rst

 * Good: explicit
 * Good: verbose
 * Good: extensible
+* Good: extensible to 3D
 * Bad: to complex for now
+* Bad: not possible to do movement in opposite directions in the same time

 Option 18
 ---------
 >>> LEFT = 61  # keyboard key code
+...
+RIGHT = 61
+...
+UP = 61
+...
+DOWN = 61
+>>>
 >>> dragon.move(direction=LEFT, distance=20)

 * Good: explicit
 * Good: verbose
 * Good: extensible
+* Bad: to chaotic
 * Bad: to complex for now